Why choose an unheated sapphire?

 Why opt for an unheated sapphire?

-As you will have understood, only rare unheated sapphires are naturally pure and colored at the same time.
+As you will have realised, only rare unheated sapphires are naturally pure and coloured at the same time.
+Nearly 95% of sapphires on the market are "heated".
+This explains why "unheated" sapphires are extremely fashionable and highly sought-after.

 All stones sold by Pierres de Julie are delivered with a laboratory certificate (LFG or Gem Paris)